Faaux/DingoEngine/README.md

 - Install CMAKE 3.9 (Add it to your PATH variable) https://cmake.org/download/

 #### For Windows:
-- Run init_win.bat
+- Run init_win.bat (CMAKE Shortcut)

 #### ToDo:
-- Vulkan (Primitives)
+-  OpenGL
-  - Debug UI
+  - Debug UI (IMGUI is in use, need system to do this in rendering phase)
+  - General Rendering
 - Memory Allocators
   - Pool Allocator
-- Entity Component System
-  - Handles
-  - Components
+  - Stack Allocator
-  - System Dependency Tree
 - Profiler (chrome://tracing)
 - HID
+- Replace GLAD Debug with GLAD (disable pre and post hooks to opengl calls)